milanraphael/ubuntu-utilities/README.md

 ### License

-This project is licensed under the GNU GPL v3.0.
-You’re free to use, modify, and distribute the code, but any derivative work must also be released under the same license, ensuring it stays open and free for everyone.
+This project is licensed under CARL v0.6.
+You’re free to use, modify, and share it — even commercially — as long as you keep the original notice and license with the code.

 ### Author
 By Milan Tent